saros-project/saros/docs/documentation/faq.md

 driver and observer cycle their roles while revolving around code of interest.

+{% endcollapsible %}
+{% collapsible Is Saros language dependent or which languages does Saros support? %}
+No, Saros is not language-dependent as it works on a character-level.
+{% endcollapsible %}
-### How does Saros compare to other collaborative real-time editing tools?
+{% collapsible How does Saros compare to other collaborative real-time editing tools? %}

 These tables compare known alternatives to Saros.